Gaussian Process Boosting: Introduction

-To relax the linearity assumption in mixed effects models, \citet{tutz2007boosting} and \citet{groll2012regularization} propose to use generalized additive models \citep{Hastie1986, wood2017generalized}.
-However, the structure of the mean function has to be determined a priori by specifying, for instance, main and second-order interaction effects.
+To relax the linearity assumption in mixed effects models, \citet{tutz2007boosting} and \citet{groll2012regularization} propose to use generalized additive models (GAMs) \citep{Hastie1986, wood2017generalized}.
+However, the structure of the predictor function has to be determined a priori by specifying, for instance, main and second-order interaction effects.
 In general, this can thus result in model misspecification.
 For the special case of grouped random effects models for clustered or longitudinal data, several non-parametric, machine learning-based approaches have been proposed.
-This includes \citet{hajjem2011mixed}, \citet{sela2012re}, and \citet{fu2015unbiased} which use regression trees for the mean function, and \citet{hajjem2014mixed} which relies on random forest to model the mean function.
-Both the MERT and MERF approaches of \citet{hajjem2011mixed} and \citet{hajjem2014mixed} and the RE-EM tree algorithms of \citet{sela2012re} and \citet{fu2015unbiased} repeatedly (i) learn the mean function using a machine learning technique, (ii) estimate covariance parameters, and (iii) calculate predictions for random effects.
-This can make these approaches computationally demanding, in particular when the sample size is large and the mean function is modeled using a complex model since both covariance parameters and the fixed effects functions are repeatedly learned in every iteration.
-What is more, despite the suggestions of their names, these algorithms \citep{sela2012re, fu2015unbiased, hajjem2011mixed, hajjem2014mixed} are heuristically motivated and do not correspond to correctly specified EM algorithms for mixed effects models \citep{laird1982random} as they do not contain a proper E-step.
-Since it is nowhere clearly stated in the previous literature which optimization problems are solved by these algorithms, we elaborate on this in Section \ref{MERFalgo} in the appendix.
-In particular, it is unclear whether and to which quantities the MERT and MERF algorithms \citep{hajjem2011mixed, hajjem2014mixed} converge.
-In our experiments in Sections \ref{simul} and \ref{data_appl}, we do not obtain convergence for the MERF algorithm.
-Recently, \citet{pande2017boosted} propose a tree-boosting approach for a special type of mixed effects models for longitudinal data with single-level grouped random effects and where predictor variables are assumed to be constant within subjects.
+This includes \citet{hajjem2011mixed}, \citet{sela2012re}, and \citet{fu2015unbiased} which use regression trees for the predictor function, and \citet{hajjem2014mixed} which use random forest to model the predictor function.
+Both the MERT and MERF algorithms of \citet{hajjem2011mixed, hajjem2014mixed} and the RE-EM tree algorithm of \citet{sela2012re} repeatedly (i) learn the predictor function using a machine learning technique, (ii) estimate covariance parameters, and (iii) calculate predictions for random effects.
+This can make such approaches computationally demanding, in particular when the sample size is large and the predictor function is modeled using a complex model because both covariance parameters and the fixed effects functions are repeatedly learned in every iteration.
+Since it is not clearly stated in the previous literature which optimization problems are solved by these algorithms and how they are related to the EM algorithm for mixed effects models \citep{laird1982random}, we elaborate on this in Appendix \ref{MERFalgo}. \citet{pande2017boosted} propose a tree-boosting approach called boostmtree for a special type of mixed effects models for longitudinal data with single-level grouped random effects and where predictor variables are assumed to be constant within subjects.
 Focusing on modeling complex interactions between time and predictor variables, their approach differs from ours in several directions.
 For instance, they do not cover Gaussian processes or other forms of random effects models with complex clustering such as crossed or nested random effects.
 Furthermore, they (re-)estimate the covariance parameters in every boosting iteration using the \texttt{nlme} R package, and their boostmtree algorithm uses a certain form of ``in-sample cross-validation" to avoid overfitting.
+Table \ref{compare_models} provides a brief overview of the above-mentioned methods for linear and non-linear mixed effects models.